Talking to learn

 Why is important to participate in class?

-learn to express their ideas in a way that others can understand.
+in class, they learn to express their ideas in a way that others

-When they ask questions, they learn how to obtain information to
+can understand.
+When they ask questions, they learn how to

 A groups of students talking with each other in the hallway before class - Stock Video Footage - Dissolve